Decentralized Multi-Target Cross-Domain Recommendation for Multi-Organization Collaborations: Problem

-As shown in Figure~\ref{fig:mtmdr}, multi-domain recommender systems can be categorized based on their alignment.
-Depending on the application scenario, a \textit{user-aligned} multi-domain recommender system leverages the common users, while an \textit{item-aligned} one leverages the common items.
+As shown in Figure~\ref{fig:mtcdr}, DMTCDR can be categorized based on their data alignment.
+Depending on the application scenario, a \textit{user-aligned} DMTCDR leverages the common users, while an \textit{item-aligned} one leverages the common items.
+The ultimate goal is that DMTCDR $F^k(\cdot)$ can significantly outperform locally trained RSs $\tilde{F}^k(\cdot)$ for each organization $k$

-The general goal is to develop a multi-domain recommender system that significantly outperforms each locally trained recommender system, and that performs competitively with the recommender system $F(\cdot)$ jointly trained from all user and item sets.
-In other words,

-where the expectation $\E$ is over test data.
-To achieve the above objective for all data domains whose data are distributed in practice, we develop a multi-target multi-domain recommender system that does not share the rating matrix $\mathcal{R}^{k}$, user profile $\mathcal{S}_u^{k}$, item attribute $\mathcal{S}_v^{k}$, model $F^k(\cdot)$, and objective function $\Loss^k(\cdot)$.